Halesowen Abbey: Growing discontent

 Medieval ploughing with a team of oxen.

 There is considerable evidence of poor relations and conflict between the abbots of Hales and their manorial tenants.
 The abbots seem to have exercised a "peculiar jurisdiction" over probate.
 (Note: The editor of VCH reports the abbots' jurisdiction over probate with implied doubt, as reported without citation by Treadway Russell Nash, an 18th-century Worcestershire antiquarian.
-However, exactly the same is reported of Dale (Stanley Park) Abbey, where the abbot's jurisdiction over probate and marriage were inherited, asserted and exercised after the dissolution by lay lords of the manor, who took the title "lay bishop", until the mid-19th century.
+However, the same is reported of Dale (Stanley Park) Abbey, where the abbot's jurisdiction over probate and marriage was inherited, asserted, and exercised after the dissolution by lay lords of the manor, who took the title "lay bishop", until the mid-19th century.
 The jurisdiction was rooted in the Premonstratensian privilege of independence from the local bishop.
 See Borough, R. F. (1942).
 "The Lay-bishop of Dale".)
-However, the foci of conflict were generally not related to the abbots' ecclesiastical authority but to their practices as landlord.
-In 1243, the tenants agreed to render to the abbey merchet, suit at the mill, except when it was clearly out of use, and various labour dues: six days' ploughing and six day's sowing in Lent, for each virgate of land.
+However, the foci of conflict were generally not related to the abbots' ecclesiastical authority but to their practices as landlords.
+In 1243, the tenants agreed to render to the abbey merchet, suit at the mill, except when it was clearly out of use, and various labour dues: six days' ploughing and six days' sowing in Lent, for each virgate of land.
 The abbot dispensed with 12 1/2 marks tallage which they owed, and promised that tallage would be applied at Halesowen only when it was imposed on the king's manors.
-He also confirmed their common of pasture.
+He also confirmed their common pasture.